Develop new modes of expression

 In addition to physical spaces, students thrive in intimate workshop settings, whether in person or online.
 The MFA in Comics, which is a low-residency program, uses the time between intensive on-site summer sessions for long-distance workshops that keep comics students on track with their goals and manuscripts.
 Undergraduate students have ample opportunities to learn from acclaimed faculty, including visiting writers, during workshops focused on poetry, fiction, creative nonfiction, and other genres.
 And the MFA in Writing students experience craft talks with visiting writers, like R.O.
 Kwon and Andrew Sean Greer, during special masterclasses.

-In addition to forums that convene throughout the semester, MA in Visual and Critical Studies students formally present their research to the public during an annual spring symposium.
+In addition to forums that convene throughout the semester, graduate Visual and Critical Studies students formally present their research to the public during an annual spring symposium.
 Graduating students are grouped into thematic panels moderated by prominent scholars in relevant fields.
-The most recent symposium touched upon the themes of queer pop music videos and revisualizing public housing in Singapore, among others.
+Recent symposium topics have explored queer pop music videos, revisualizing public housing in Singapore, and the poetics of indigeneity and disability.

 Tuesday Talks in the Writers’ Studio